ecdev456/Nonogram-SE/README.md

 Reminder uses Military Time (24h).

-Under Project 3 folder you will have access to all the necessary files that are needed. <br />
+Under Project 3 -> FinalBuild folder you will have access to all the necessary files that are needed. <br />

 //=====================================================================<br />
 # Nonogram-SE